GameStop Stock Mania: Why Everyone Is Talking About It And Many Are Worried

 Another short seller, Andrew Left of Citron Research, said in a video on Wednesday that he had covered most of his short position in GameStop at a loss.
 Last week, Left had predicted the stock would drop to $20 a share, from $40 at the time.

 "I had no idea what that would set off," Left said.
-"This has captured the attention of the America and every trader and nontrader alike."
+"This has captured the attention of ...
+America and every trader and nontrader alike."

 Melvin Capital and Citron were caught in what's known as a short squeeze, forcing the funds to buy more GameStop stock to cover their losses, which ended up driving the stock price even higher.
 This has happened before, most famously with Tesla stock.